Atlanta Texting While Driving Accident Lawyers

 Non-economic damages, on the other hand, are more difficult to quantify or measure.
 Common types of non-economic damages sought in texting while driving car collision lawsuits include damages for pain and suffering, emotional distress, and punitive damages.
 A texting while driving car wreck lawyer in Atlanta can assist the injured person with assigning fault.

-Let an Atlanta Texting While Driving Car Accident Attorney Help
+Let an Atlanta Texting While Driving Accident Lawyer Help

 In most circumstances, people injured in a texting while driving car wreck only have two years from the date of the accident to file a negligence lawsuit in an Atlanta court.